-If you’re struggling with your email marketing system, know that it’s possible to get your messaging on the right track.
+If you’re struggling with your email marketing, know that you’re not alone and it’s absolutely possible to get your campaign back on the right track.
 Keep reading to find out how your brand can find success in 2018.

 1. Send Emails to the Right Audience